SVA2021/socialnet/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App (Social net)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is education of React.js based on IT-KAMASUTRA course

 ## Available Scripts